 4) Use Internal Links

-Another on-page SEO you can focus on is called internal linking in which you can connect individual sections of your website with one another via hyperlinks.
+Another powerful on-page SEO tool you can focus on is internal linking, in which you can connect individual sections of your website via hyperlinks.

-For example, if on one page you happen to touch on a keyword that you dedicate copy to on another of your website’s section, you can hyperlink to that section.
+For example, if you happen to touch on a keyword related to another of your website’s topics on a page of your website, you can hyperlink to that section.